rocky/python-xasm/README.rst

 * Write an instruction-level optimizing compiler
 * Experiment with and learn about Python bytecode
 * Foil uncompyle6_ so that it can’t disassemble bytecode (at least for now)
-* Foil uncompyle6_ in being able to disassemble bytecode

 This will support bytecodes from Python version 1.5 to 3.6 or so.